 The SoundMaestro, the digital audio editor; the first recordings; the death of her beloved husband David Turner; feelings of deepest grief and despair; the challenge of carrying on the record label.

 PART TWO – “Completely saved from awful despair”

 Working together; Mike’s first recordings for Athene; a changed life; the Kiss that changed lives and a new love;

 PART THREE – A wonderful enlivening relationship

-Working together; Mike and Joan split up; Jo and Mike are able to plan their lives together.
+Working together; Mike moves in with Joanna; Jo and Mike are able to plan their lives together.

 PART FOUR – Shute House

 The move to Shute House; a major renovation; the shock of being diagnosed with Stage 3 ovarian cancer; dealing with the cancer; enjoying recitals in the music room.